saathvikpd/LabelAwareQuantization/README.md

    - b: Bit width or precision-level
    - bs: => Batch size
    - s: Scalar C used to determine the radius of alphabets
-   - ds: Dataset /(only CIFAR100 used for our experiments/)
+   - ds: Dataset (only CIFAR100 used for our experiments)
    - sn: Subset size
-   - sc: Class similarity level for random subset generation /('True': very similar, 'False': very dissimilar, 'None': random/)
+   - sc: Class similarity level for random subset generation ('True': very similar, 'False': very dissimilar, 'None': random)